sskorc/docker-symfony/docs/xdebug.md

 3. Further Xdebug configuration in the `docker-compose.yml` file (two environment variables for `php` container).

 ## Local configuration
-Disclaimer: this instruction was tasted on Mac OS X with Docker Machine, VirtualBox and PHPStorm 10.
+Disclaimer: this instruction was tested on Mac OS X with Docker Machine, VirtualBox and PHPStorm 10.

 ### 1. Set the IP address of your host